Kwiatens/FloV3R/README.md

 They are pretty challenging to make due to them being double sided.
 If you want to try making them on your own, use some high precision method such as the one with photo resist film.
 I recommend applying soldermask to the board.
 For doing vias you can electroplate them or use a wire from RJ45 cable so that you insert them into the via and solder it.

+## Displays

+This headset is compatible with pretty much any screen, although I recommend following this guide from [HadesVR - Choosing the display](https://github.com/HadesVR/HadesVR/blob/main/docs/Headset.md#displays).
+I went with